Jason Brooke: "Certainly, I would consider the Brookes Sarawakian"

 JB: I think your friend was talking about the 1980s and 1990s.
 That was a time when the Brookes hadn’t been around for a while, and Malaysia was very much trying to create a national narrative, for which I don’t think Sarawak’s hundred years of independence really fitted in with.

 So, I think the Heroes’ Monument became a bit of a confusing narrative.
 It’s a bit tricky because they just picked out, basically, everyone who ever fought against the Brookes.
 What they ended up doing was selecting people who fought against each other and designating all of them as national heroes.
 Some of the people on the Heroes’ Monument like Datu Patinggi Ali died fighting for James Brooke and he was probably killed by Rentap [an indigenous Iban leader], so they can’t both be national heroes.
-Likewise, Liu Shan Bang, the leader of the Hakka goldminers’ attack on Kuching in 1857, was killed by Malays and Dayaks, not by the Brookes.
-[However, the gold miners were rebelling against the Brookes, and the Malays and Dayaks were fighting for the Brookes.]
+Likewise, Liu Shan Bang, the leader of the Hakka gold miners attack on Kuching in 1857, was killed by Malays and Dayaks, not by the Brookes.

 I just try to encourage people to think the best of everybody, who thought what they were doing was probably the right thing.
 History is rarely a case of bad guys versus good guys.
 When you make permanent memorials like the Heroes’ Monument, I think it can feel a little bit awkward because you can’t really tear it down—that would feel symbolic, kind of admitting that things aren’t quite right.
 But at the same time, the history that it’s presenting is quite misleading.
 I don’t think you can have two national heroes that kill each other if you’re going to have national heroes at all.